Veeam Kasten Best Practices

 Multi-cluster K10ClusterRoles are applied at a per-cluster level and cannot be used to limit access at a per-namespace level.
 Access to the multi-cluster dashboard should be reserved for administrators.

-• The GitOps process to rebuild the Kubernetes cluster and Kasten after a disaster should also include bootstrapping secondary clusters to the primary K10 cluster.
+• The GitOps process to rebuild the Kubernetes cluster and Kasten after a disaster should also include joining secondary clusters to the primary Veeam Kasten cluster.

 • Licenses can be installed on individual clusters or on the primary cluster in a multi-cluster configuration.